hyper2t/hyper2t.github.io/en/defer/index.md

-# Golang Basic and architectures
+# Go Basic and architectures

 This article summarizes the basic of Golang, its application and the underlying architectures.